-ADJUS-251 Terrorism and Mass Destruction Weaponry 3 Units: 54 hours of lecture, per term, SC, DG, CSU
+ADJUS-251 Terrorism and Mass Destruction Weaponry

 This course is an introduction to contemporary terrorism with an emphasis on homegrown violent extremism and weapons of mass destruction.
 Students will discuss the motivational factors of international and domestic terrorism organizations and how we can leverage disciplines towards a counterterrorism profession.
 This course meets the California Bureau of Security and Investigative Services requirement for training in weapons of mass destruction.